careylzh/finance-secretary/README.md

 - I use google calendar events to keep track of my daily expenditure, which is a mixture of cash and digital spendings
-- Wanted a build a convenient expenditure tracking system on top of this existing workflow
-- Receive email every week so I could be reminded of my spendings before I spend again
+- Wanted a build a convenient expenditure tracking system on top of this existing workflow ~~- Receive email every week so I could be reminded of my spendings before I spend again~~ Feels more intuitive to click the script and I get my spendings for the month to date
 ## Setup
 I am using Clasp, a node project developed by google to push my code to my google account.
 Wanted to use vs code as the editor, but realised there isn't any popular syntax extensions for apps script.